Keyboard shortcuts

 Wayscriber is built primarily for my own workflow.
 I share it as open source because it helps others and I like shipping the tool in public.

 This project is a gift exchange, not a contract.
+If the framing is new, see The Open Source Gift Exchange for a clear explanation.

 What that means: